 In the Format Code box, type the code "mmm" and click Add.

 The chart now shows abbreviated month names, and "Linked to source" is automatically unchecked.

 Let's use the same trick to show numbers in the vertical axis as thousands.
-Double-click the axis, navigate to the number format area, and use the format code:
+Double-click the axis, and navigate to the number format area.
+Then use the format code: